maurelian/eth-registrar-ens/README.md

 **Finalize the auction**

-After the registration date has passed, calling finalizeAuction will set the winner as the owner of the corresponding ENS subnode.
+After the registration date has passed, this method calls the registrar's finalizeAuction function to set the winner as the owner of the corresponding ENS subnode.

-// TODO: Make this example async

 **Parameters**